fermyon/wasm-languages/assemblyscript.md

 ## Usage

-To get started with AssemblyScript, you will need to have a [Node.js environment](https://nodejs.org/en/), indcluding NPM.
+To get started with AssemblyScript, you will need to have a [Node.js environment](https://nodejs.org/en/), including NPM.

 From there, you can get started by creating a new Node project.